 Mount Warning, or Wollumbin, was declared an Aboriginal Place in 2015.
 The peak is a sacred place to the Bundjalung people, who have inhabited the north coast of New South Wales for dozens of thousands of years.
 Under Bundjalung law, you have to be chosen people to be allowed to climb Wollumbin.
 The Bundjalung ask visitors to consider their law and culture and choose not to climb Wollumbin.

 There are signs at the start of the walk to inform hikers about it.
 And it’s clearly written on the National Park website.
 Back in 2014, I didn’t notice that.
-For my defence, it’s still not mentioned on the Mount Warning Rainforest Park website, where we stayed.
+In my defence, it’s sadly still not mentioned on the Mount Warning Rainforest Park website, where we stayed.
 If I found out when I arrived, would I have turned around as I was ready for hiking, after hours of driving and waking up early?
 It’s easy to say yes when I never had to make the decision.
 But now that I know and that I feel like the place is being ruined by too many visitors, I won’t go back to the top of Mount Warning.

 The aboriginal culture is highly focused on nature, with places representing their gods or ancestors.
 So when something catches your attention, there are chances that it caught theirs too.
-Hence, it is no rare to face the dilemma of respecting their old traditions or getting the personal pleasure of experiencing a very attractive site.
+Hence, it is not rare to face the dilemma of respecting their old traditions or getting the personal pleasure of experiencing a very attractive site.
 But it’s their land, so from my point of view, it wouldn’t feel right to plan something that does not respect the Aboriginal culture, and even more if we are participating in degrading the place.
 I had no problem at all with the idea of not climbing Uluru, as I had always known the Aboriginal position about it.
-Walking up Uluru won’t even be possible from 2019, and I was happy with the news.
+Climbing Uluru won’t even be possible from 2019, and I was happy with the news.
 Most people around me felt the same about Uluru.
 But they don’t know about Wollumbin.
 So, I hope to spread the word.

 Some argue that respecting Aboriginal wishes will prevent others to enjoy beautiful natural sights.
 Honestly, I feel like it’s the opposite.
-By expressing their wishes for places that are at risk of being damaged with the increasing number of tourists, they protect them.
+By expressing their wishes for places that are at risk of being damaged by the increasing number of tourists, they protect them.
 We’re not talking about a few locals hiking with the leaving no trace spirit there.
 There are about a hundred thousand people per year climbing Mount Warning, sometimes not prepared and not following the conservation rules.

 If you choose to hike Mount Warning, make sure you are prepared

 Although the National Park advertises the Bunjalung people’s request, it is not forbidden by park regulations to hike Mount Warning and there are no plans so far to ban hikers from Mount Warning.
-You are free to do make your own choice.
-Some strongly support the idea that Mount Warning brings tourists to the region and support the Tweed River region economy.
+You are free to make your own choice.
+Some strongly support the idea that Mount Warning brings tourists to the region and supports the Tweed River region economy.

 Plan a safe Mount Warning hike

 If you don’t respect the Aboriginal people’s wish by not climbing Mount Warning, the least you can do for them is to stay safe during your hike.
-Their community feels responsible for the visitors who get injured.
+Their community feels responsible for the visitors that get injured.

 “You have to understand that aboriginal people get very emotional about people that get into trouble at these cultural sites,” said Mr Appo, Tweed Shire Council indigenous heritage officer, to ABC Radio.

 Mount Warning summit track is a Grade 5 hike described as “very steep and difficult” by the NSW National Parks and Wildlife Service.
 With 4.5km of ascending; the Mount Warning hike has the reputation to be quite difficult, particularly in the end, requiring a good fitness level.
 According to the sources, you need to allow between 4 to 5-hour return for the hike.
 For a group of sportive and very fit people; it took us much less than that (just over two hours return).
 The start of the Mount Warning hike isn’t too hard if no rain made the path slippery: you go up with many steps and rocks.
 The difficulty increases for the last 400 meters on sloping rocks.
-There is a chain to make it easier to haul yourself but in the night after a 3km climb, it can be a challenge for some people!
-People used to trekking won’t find it difficult, though.
+There is a chain to make it easier to haul yourself but at night after a 3km climb, it can be a challenge for some people!
+People used to trek won’t find it difficult, though.
 Make sure you stay on the path for your own safety and to avoid erosion.